-If you already got acquainted with different means of Athens transport for cruisers and you decided to take Athens train to either Plaka or Athens Acropolis, you will be happy to see our map of Piraeus in Athens Greece.
+If you already got acquainted with different means of Athens transport for cruisers but still haven't decided on the best way to get from Piraeus cruise terminal to Athens, you will be happy to see our map of Piraeus port and Athens Greece Map.

 If you have searched for information on the distance of the cruise terminal from the train station on the internet, you must have come across many contradictory facts.
-The situation becomes even more complicated if you get on your Mediterranean ship and ask your favourite waiter for his “objective” opinion.
+The situation becomes even more complicated if you get on your Mediterranean ship and ask your favorite waiter for his “objective” opinion.

 Contrary to what many people would like to believe, the Piraeus metro station is not only a 10-15 minute walk away from the cruise terminal.
 It’s more like 25-30 mins away.
-If you take a look at our Athens Greece map, you can follow the blue line and get an idea of the distance.
+And in excruciating Athens heat, it seems even longer.

-We have showed the walking route from the terminal A of the Piraeus cruise terminal.
+We have shown the walking route from terminal A of the Piraeus cruise terminal.
 In case you’re unaware, there are two different terminals… terminal A and B, inside the Piraeus cruise port… make sure you read our article Port of Piraeus in which you will find out all about it and the transportation between the two terminals.

 Just keep in mind they typically won’t be willing to take you to the Piraeus train station only!
 So walking could end up being the only way of getting from the Piraeus cruise terminal to the metro train station.

 Also, remember you have another option of getting from Piraeus to Athens and that is the hop-on-hop-off buses.
 Check the few that include Piraeus into their rounds: